Scope and arrangement

 -

-Contains papers (1984-1996) relating to academic courses on sexuality and heterosexuality given by Mr. Katz at the Eugene Lang College of the New School for Social Research and at New York University.
-Included are administrative papers, course outlines, evaluations of students' classroom performance, students' papers corrected and graded and a few photocopies of texts of reading assignments.
+This series contains papers relating to academic courses on sexuality and heterosexuality taught by Katz at the Eugene Lang College of the New School for Social Research and at New York University.
+Included are administrative papers, course outlines, evaluations of students' classroom performance, students' papers corrected and graded, and a few photocopies of texts of reading assignments.
 Included also is a press release announcing a course on gay American history to be given by Mr. Katz in fulfillment of a writer-in-residence grant awarded by the New York State Council on the Arts.

 Katz and Lisa Duggan taught a 12-session course called "Lesbian and Gay American History", 1984; the material does not reflect where the course took place.
 The Yale class was taught in 2003.